Pentagon Confirms Iran Launching Missiles at U.S. Targets in Iraq

 At approximately 5:30 p.m.
 (EST) on January 7, Iran launched more than a dozen ballistic missiles against U.S. military and coalition forces in Iraq.
 It is clear that these missiles were launched from Iran and targeted at least two Iraqi military bases hosting U.S. military and coalition personnel at Al-Assad and Irbil.
 We are working on initial battle damage assessments.In recent days and in response to Iranian threats and actions, the Department of Defense has taken all appropriate measures to safeguard our personnel and partners.
 These bases have been on high alert due to indications that the Iranian regime planned to attack our forces and interests in the region.
 As we evaluate the situation and our response, we will take all necessary measures to protect and defend U.S. personnel, partners, and allies in the region.
 Due to the dynamic nature of the situation, we will continue to provide updates as they become available.

-Iranian state TV claimed that the attack is in retaliation for the death of terrorist mastermind Qasem Soleimani, the late head of the Islamic Revolutionary Guard Corps’ (IRGC) Quds Force.
+Iranian state TV claimed that the attack is in retaliation for the death of terrorist mastermind Qasem Soleimani, the late head of the IRGC Quds Force.
 Iran’s Revolutionary Guard also issued a warning to American allies, including Israel.

 “We are warning all American allies, who gave their bases to its terrorist army, that any territory that is the starting point of aggressive acts against Iran will be targeted,” the Guard said via the IRNA news agency.

 The Fars News Agency, an Iranian state broadcaster, posted a live video feed of the assault online.
-PressTV, another Iranian regime outlet, claimed that the assault consisted of “tens of surface-to-surface missiles.”
+PressTV claimed that the assault consisted of “tens of surface-to-surface missiles.”

+Since the initial reports of the attack, multiple media sources are confirming the beginning of a second wave of rocket fire.

 White House Press Secretary Stephanie Grisham said the president is “monitoring the situation closely”: